Skip to content

 Supply: What's Coming Online

 Gibraltar has several development projects at various stages.
-Reclaimed land projects and redevelopments of older areas are adding new housing stock, but these tend to be targeted at buyers rather than renters, and they're mostly at the premium end.
+Reclaimed land schemes and redevelopments of older areas are adding new housing stock, but these tend to target buyers rather than renters, and they are predominantly at the premium end.

 The practical effect for renters is that new supply is not keeping pace with demand, especially in the mid-range and affordable brackets.
-If you're looking for a one-bedroom under £1,000/month, your options are limited and you'll need to act quickly when something comes up.
+If you are looking for a one-bedroom property at the lower end of the market, options are limited and you will need to act quickly when something becomes available.

 Trends We're Watching